Inna Vernikov

-Inna Vernikov (Note: Інна Вернікова) (born August 30, 1984) is an American attorney and politician who is a member of the New York City Council for the 48th District.
-The Minority Whip of the City Council, her district includes the neighborhoods of Brighton Beach, West Brighton Beach, Manhattan Beach, Gravesend, and parts of Midwood and Sheepshead Bay in Brooklyn.
-Formerly a Democrat, Vernikov is a member of the Republican Party.
+Inna Vernikov (Note: Інна Вернікова) (born August 30, 1984) is a Ukrainian-born American politician and attorney who is a member of the New York City Council for the 48th District.
+Formerly a Democrat, Vernikov is a member of the Republican Party and is the minority whip of the City Council.

 Early life and education

 Vernikov was born in Chernivtsi in Ukrainian SSR, Soviet Union (now southwestern Ukraine), to Jewish parents.
 She attended ORT Specialized School #41, a Ukrainian Jewish day school.
 At age 12, she immigrated with her family to the United States.
 She received a BA from Baruch College and a JD from Florida Coastal School of Law.

 Prior to running for City Council, Vernikov was an immigration and divorce lawyer.

 Political career

-Vernikov was an aide to New York State Assemblymember Dov Hikind.
+Before being elected, Vernikov was an aide to state assemblymember Dov Hikind.